jamesodwyer/GDS-M/guidelines/README.md

    - Within those frames, extract:
      - Text layers describing what the foundation is, when to use it, constraints, and examples.
      - Any notes about accessibility, WCAG, contrast, minimum sizes, responsive behaviour, etc.
-     - Any references to design tokens, variables, naming, and token layers (Core, Brand, Semantic, Component).
+     - Any references to system values, variables, and naming conventions.
      - Any "Do / Don't" lists, rules of thumb, or best practices.
      - Any versioning or change-log notes (even if they're informal).

 2. **Do not invent guidelines**.
 If something isn't present in the Figma content:
    - Leave a clear `TODO:` note in the markdown instead of guessing.
-   - Example: `TODO: Add explicit accessibility contrast rules for Elevation tokens.`
+   - Example: `TODO: Add explicit accessibility contrast rules for Elevation system.`

 3. Prefer **quoting or lightly editing** the existing Figma text for clarity and consistency.